njwgeoscience/njwgeoscience.github.io/index.md

 ### Professional Experience

-#### January 2016 to Present -  Imperial College London

-**Research Assistant**

-The Basins Research Group (BRG) at Imperial College London focuses on the geodynamic, structural, and stratigraphic evolution of sedimentary basins.
-My focus is on the Santos Basin investigating the geometry and growth of salt diapir-related normal faults and how shelf-edge clinoforms and MTC’s interact with salt related deformation

 #### December 2015 to Present - PetroVannin UK Ltd

-**Senior Exploration and Reservoir Consultant**
+**Consultant Geoscientist**

 PetroVannin are a small independent consultancy, formed in 2002, offering geological and geophysical services to the oil & gas exploration industry.
 We provide skilled and experienced geoscientists to oil companies and service companies to assist in their exploration efforts and work programmes

+- April 2016-Present - On-going contract with Elephant Oil working up Block B, onshore Bénin (PETEX 2016 abstract accepted)

+#### January 2016 to May 2016 -  Imperial College London

+**Research Assistant**

+The Basins Research Group (BRG) at Imperial College London focuses on the geodynamic, structural, and stratigraphic evolution of sedimentary basins.
+My focus was on the Santos Basin investigating the geometry and growth of salt diapir-related normal faults and how shelf-edge clinoforms and MTC’s interact with salt related deformation

 #### January 2015 to Present - Professional Technical Development